deeptools/deepTools/manual/visualizations.md

      $ echo "#chrX" >> Dm.genes.indChromLabeled.bed

-Example of the heatmapper using the --kmeans option to cluster the resulting matrix.
+Example of the heatmapper using the `--kmeans` option to cluster the resulting matrix.

 ![Heatmap](https://raw.github.com/fidelram/deepTools/master/examples/heatmaps_kmeans_Pol_II.png "Heatmap of RNA Polymerase II ChIP-seq divided into two clusters.")

 The plot was produced with the following commands:

     $ /deepTools-1.5/bin/computeMatrix reference-point -R Dm.genes.indChromLabeled.bed -S PolII.bw --beforeRegionStartLength 500 --afterRegionStartLength 500o  --binSize 50 -p20 --outFileName PolII_matrix_TSS
-    $ /deepTools-1.5/bin/heatmapper -m PolII_matrix_TSS --kmeans 2 --outFileName PolII_two_clusters -T "Pol II" --sortUsing region_length --whatToShow "heatmap only"
+    $ /deepTools-1.5/bin/heatmapper -m PolII_matrix_TSS --kmeans 2 --outFileName PolII_two_clusters.pdf -T "Pol II" --sortUsing region_length --whatToShow "heatmap only"

-When --kmeans option is given, specifiying the desired number of clusters, the heatmapper runs the [k-means][] clustering algorithm.
-In this example _Droshopila m._ genes were divided into two clusters separating those genes haveing Pol II at the promoter region from those genes not having Poll II at the promoter.
-The genes belonging to each cluster can be obtained by adding the --outFileSortedRegions which tells the heatmapper to create a BED file with the clustering results.
+When `--kmeans` option is given, specifiying the desired number of clusters, the heatmapper runs the [k-means][] clustering algorithm.
+In this example _Drosophila m._ genes were divided into two clusters separating those genes having Pol II at the promoter region from those genes not having Poll II at the promoter.
+The genes belonging to each cluster can be obtained by adding the `--outFileSortedRegions` which tells the heatmapper to create a BED file with the clustering results.
 Within the BED file the groups are separated by a hash (#).
 To have a better control on the clustering it is recommended to load the matrix raw data into specialized software like [cluster3] or [R].
-For this, the option --outFileNameMatrix should be added to the heatmapper.
-The order of the rows is the same as in the ouput of the --outFileSortedRegions BED file.
+For this, the option `--outFileNameMatrix` should be added to the heatmapper.
+The order of the rows is the same as in the ouput of the `--outFileSortedRegions` BED file.